Beware Of Hexting While Mars Is In Gemini

 Important Dates

-July 21: Mars in Gemini harmonizes with Pluto retrograde in Aquarius, empowering us to confront matters and people to change relationship dynamics.
+21st July: Mars in Gemini harmonises with Pluto retrograde in Aquarius, empowering us to confront matters and people to change relationship dynamics.

-August 1: Mars in Gemini connects with the Nodes of Destiny, urging us to commit to activities, projects and endeavors that will play an essential role in our future.
+1st August: Mars in Gemini connects with the Nodes of Destiny, urging us to commit to activities, projects and endeavours that will play an essential role in our future.